Sinking Porch

 The JES Method for Fixing a Sinking Porch

-- Drilling small holes into the settled concrete sections.
+- Drilling small holes into the settled concrete sections and using valves to inject foam beneath.

 - Combining special foam components for optimal results.

-- The robust foam sets within minutes, effectively elevating the slab.
+- Swift foam expansion to raise the concrete.
+The foam sets in 15 minutes, effectively elevating the slab.

-- Cleanup and patching post-injection.
+- Cleanup, patching, and sealing post-injection.

 - Periodic maintenance to extend the lifespan of repairs.